Surjectivity of the Cannon--Thurston map in metric (graph) bundles

-Let $n\in\N$, and let $\al_{n,0}$ be a path joining two points belonging to $\bt_0$ and lying outside $n$-radius ball centered at $\Sigma(0)$ in $F_0$.
+Let $n\in\N$, and let $\al_{n,0}$ be a continuous rectifiable path joining two points belonging to $\bt_0$ and lying outside $n$-radius ball centered at $\Sigma(0)$ in $F_0$.
 This is possible by the assumption that fibers are one-ended.
-Then for all $i\in\N\cup\{0\}$, using Lemma \ref{lem-geo lying out imply out} $(b)$, we will inductively have a path $\al_{n,i}$ in $F_i$ joining two points belonging to $\bt_i$ such that Moreover, we have the following note.
+Then for all $i\in\N\cup\{0\}$, using Lemma \ref{lem-geo lying out imply out} $(a)$, we will inductively have a continuous rectifiable path $\al_{n,i}$ in $F_i$ joining two points belonging to $\bt_i$ such that Moreover, we have the following note.